 You can configure custom audiences to see more granular metrics inside your reports.
 For example, if you’re considering running a remarketing campaign you can create an audience to monitor current performance before you begin advertising.
 You can find the Audiences report under ‘Audience’.

 Average Session Duration

 Provides a top-level view of how long users are spending on your website.
-For example, if you had two users, one that spent 3 minutes on your website and another that spent 1 minute, then you would have an average session duration of 2 minutes.
+For example, if you had two users, one that spent three minutes on your website and another that spent one minute, then you would have an average session duration of two minutes.
 Google Analytics does not count time for the last page viewed during a session.
-This means that average session duration will tend to be skewed lower than the actual amount of time people are spending on your website.
+This means that the average session duration will tend to be skewed lower than the actual amount of time people are spending on your website.

 A bounce is reported when a user’s session only contains a single pageview.
 The idea is that someone comes to your website and they ‘bounce’ away and leave after only viewing a single page.